 According to research conducted by the Girl Scout Research Institute (GSRI), Having It All: Girls & Financial Literacy, most girls expect to be independent and financially empowered.
 They see few gender barriers in their way and have high expectations for their future financial lives.
 And this is awesome!
-However, there’s still important gaps in their financial building blocks — only 12% of girls feel “very confident” making financial decisions.
+However, there are still important gaps in their financial building blocks — only 12% of girls feel “very confident” in making financial decisions.

 So what can you do to help prepare your girl for financial success?